-All FRONTLINE reports have a “Join the Discussion/Comments” section on the web site.
-You can also e-mail FRONTLINE at: email@example.com.
-We read and respond to all e-mails.
+All FRONTLINE reports have a comments section on the website, or you can share your thoughts by writing to us at: firstname.lastname@example.org.
+We read all e-mails.

-How can I get a videotape/DVD/digital copy of a program?
+How can I get a DVD of a program?

-FRONTLINE programs generally are available for purchase for a period of three to 10 years after initial broadcast.
+Our programs are generally are available for purchase for a period of three to 10 years after initial broadcast.
 After that, rights to distribute and/or broadcast the program expire.
-Many large libraries have tapes or DVDs of our programs in their collection, so you should check with your local library.
+Many large libraries have copies of our programs in their collection, so you should check with your local library.
 If they don’t have the program, they may be able to obtain one for you via inter-library loan.

 Where can I get a transcript of a program?

-Transcripts for all programs from 1995 to date are free and available exclusively on the program’s companion web site.
-Go to the “Tapes & Transcripts” or “DVD/Transcript” section of each site.
+Transcripts for all programs from 1995 to date are free and available exclusively on the program’s companion website.

 FRONTLINE is committed to providing a venue for engaging documentaries that fully explore and illuminate the critical issues of our times.
 We seek credible, thoughtful reporting combined with powerful narrative, and a good story well told.